36. Before the Storm

 Here again was another unexpected tack in the conversation.

 Harry tried to recall what Severus had taught him concerning verbal tactics, but somehow at this very instance — all that advice escaped him.
 "Where I go and what I do is none of your business!"

 "I wasn't trying to pry!
 I just want to be your friend!"

 "My friend?"
-Harry's yelled.
-"My friend?" he repeated, even louder.
+Harry asked in amazement.
 "Don't you think it's a bit late for that?"

 "Please don't say that.
 If you could just understand …"

-All his insecurities and resentment that stemmed from Remus' continued absence poured out as he yelled his pointed questions.
+All his insecurities and resentment that stemmed from Remus' continued absence poured out as he leveled his pointed questions.